Logo

 14.

-Keizan was the author of a number of works, including "Zazen Yojinki" and, most famously, the Denkoroku, which is a series of fifty-one sermons detailing the Soto lineage from Gautama Buddha through the Indian Ancestors from Bodhidharma and the Chinese Ancestors, and finally to the Japanese Ancestors Dogen and his immediate successor at Eihei-ji, Ejo.
+Keizan was the author of a number of works, including "Zazen Yojinki" and the Denkoroku, a series of fifty-one sermons that says the Soto lineage runs from Gautama Buddha through the Indian Ancestors from Bodhidharma and the Chinese Ancestors, and finally to the Japanese Ancestors Dogen and his immediate successor at Eihei-ji, Ejo.